allevo/seqflow-js/packages/website/src/pages/Doc.md

 ## Getting started
 Welcome to SeqFlow documentation!

 Here you can find the basic concept of the framework and how it can help your development.
-If you looking for a deep analysis about the reason, there's a dedicated page [here](/why)
+If you looking for a deep analysis about the reason, there's a dedicated page [here](/why "the reason of SeqFlow").

 :::card:::
 What you will learn: